DNA-Correcting Codes: End-to-end Correction in DNA Storage Systems: Error Free Data-Field

 Both words have the same data-field multiset and thus the DNA-distance between them is not infinity.
 In Fig.~\ref{fig:dist_ex}, for every $\BoldData\in S(Z_1)$, we show all possible matchings between $I(\BoldData,Z_1)$ and $I(\BoldData,Z_2)$.

 The data-fields $000$ and $001$ have only one index in both $Z_1$ and $Z_2$.
 Thus, there is only one matching in both cases and the weight of each matching is one.
-On the other hand, the data-field $111$ has two indices in $Z_1$ and $Z_2$, and thus there are two optional matchings, corresponding to the dashed red one and the solid green.
-The weight of the red matching is 2 since $\max\{d_H(00,00),d_H(10,01)\}=2$ and the weight of the green matching is 1 since $\max\{d_H(00,01),d_H(10,00)\}=1$.
+On the other hand, the data-field $111$ has two indices in $Z_1$ and $Z_2$, and thus there are two optional matchings between the corresponding indices in $Z_1$ to the corresponding indices in $Z_2$, the dashed red one and the solid green as can be seen in Figure~\ref{lemma:distance-matric}.
+The weight of the red matching is 2 since $w_H(red)=\max\{d_H(00,00),d_H(10,01)\}=2$ and the weight of the green matching is 1 since $w_H(green)=\max\{d_H(00,01),d_H(10,00)\}=1$.
 Hence, $\cD(Z_1,Z_2)=1$. \end{example}

 As will be seen later, the DNA-distance $\cD$ will be essential in order to determine if a code is a \NameCodes.
-First, we show that $\cD$ is a metric but not a graphic metric\footnote{A metric $\cD:X\times X\rightarrow \mathbb{N}$ is graphic if the graph $G=(V,E)$ with $V=X$ and edges connect between any two words of distance one, satisfies the following property: for $x_1,x_2\in X$ it holds that $\cD(x_1,x_2)=t$ if and only if the length of the shortest path between $x_1$ and $x_2$ in $G$ is $t$ as well.}.
-Both proofs are presented in Appendix \ref{firstApen}.
+First, we show that $\cD$ is a metric but not a graphic metric\footnote{A metric $\cD:X\times X\rightarrow \mathbb{N}$ is graphic if the graph $G=(V,E)$ with $V=X$ and edges connect between any two nodes of distance one, satisfies the following property: for $x_1,x_2\in X$ it holds that $\cD(x_1,x_2)=t$ if and only if the length of the shortest path between $x_1$ and $x_2$ in $G$ is $t$ as well.}.